 - 1. In accordance with the Medicare State Operations Manual Appendix Q, ACHC acknowledges the following principles of IJ, including: - a.
 Only one individual needs to be at risk.
 Identification of IJ for one individual will prevent risk to other individuals in similar situations. - b.
 Serious harm, injury, impairment, or death does not have to occur before considering IJ.
 The high potential for these outcomes to occur in the very near future also constitutes IJ. - c.
-Individuals must not be subjected to abuse by anyone, including but not limited to the organization's personnel, consultants or volunteers, and family members or visitors.

-- d.
-Serious harm can result from both abuse and neglect. - e.
+Individuals must not be subjected to abuse by anyone including, but not limited to the organization's personnel, consultants or volunteers, and family members or visitors. - d.
+Serious harm can result from both abuse and neglect.

+- e.
 Psychological harm is as serious as physical harm. - f.
-When a Surveyor has established through investigation that a cognitively impaired individual harmed an individual receiving care/services from the organization due to the organization's failure to provide care/ services to avoid physical harm, mental anguish, or mental illness, this should be considered neglect. - g.
+When a Surveyor has established through investigation that a cognitively impaired individual harmed an individual receiving care and services from the organization due to the organization's failure to provide care and services to avoid physical harm, mental anguish, or mental illness, this should be considered neglect. - g.
 Any time a team cites abuse or neglect, it should consider IJ. - 2.
 ACHC will conduct an unannounced survey of the organization to investigate the issues within two business days of receipt of the allegations. - 3.
 If IJ has been identified, a verbal notice is given to the entity, including the specific details and individuals at risk.
 If corrective measures have not already been implemented, the entity should begin immediate removal of the risk and immediately implement corrective measures to prevent repeat jeopardy situations.
 Only on-site observation of the entity's corrective actions justifies a determination that an IJ has been removed. - 4.
-A formal written report is then prepared to reflect the findings listed above, and the report is submitted to ACHC within two business days of completion of the on-site review.
-Documentation is forwarded to and reviewed by the Clinical Compliance Department and Accreditation Review Committee, and a final report of findings is sent to the organization within 10 business days of completion of the on-site review. - 5.
-Decision and Notification to Involved Parties: - a.
-If, upon completion of the investigation of a deemed organization ACHC identifies an IJ situation, then the state licensing and other authorities, as applicable, are notified.
-The Board Chair and Executive Management are also immediately notified.
+A formal written report is then prepared to reflect the above findings and it is submitted to ACHC within two business days of completion of the on-site review.
+Documentation is forwarded to and reviewed by the Clinical Compliance Department and Accreditation Review Committee and a final report of findings is sent to the organization within 10 business days of completion of the on-site review.

+5. Decision and Notification to Involved Parties

-- b.
-If sufficient evidence exists that the organization has violated ACHC Accreditation Standards, the organization may be placed in Under Review status. - c.
-If an organization's accreditation is terminated, ACHC will notify the state licensing and other authorities, as applicable, of the termination.
+- a.
+If upon completion of the investigation of a deemed organization, ACHC identifies an IJ situation, CMS is notified as applicable.
+The Board Chair and Executive Management are also immediately notified. - b.
+If sufficient evidence exists that the organization has violated ACHC Accreditation Standards, the organization may be placed Under Review. - c.
+If an organization's accreditation is terminated, ACHC will notify CMS, as applicable, of the termination.
 The organization will be removed from all listings of ACHC-accredited sites.